RinHizakura/riscv-emulator/README.md

 Rust implementation.
 Also, some of the idea of CPU implementation is borrowed from [riscv_em](https://github.com/franzflasch/riscv_em).

 The emulator now supports fully RV64I, M, Zicsr, and Zifencei instructions.
-Some RV64A instructions are also supported.
+Most of the RV64C and some RV64A instructions are also supported.

 ## Build and Run